rg3915/automation-team-store-challenge/README.md

 - Code (and document) up

-- When finished, create a Pull Request from the created branch, to merge on master.
+- When finished, create a Pull Request from the created branch to master.

 - Send an email to us with the Pull Request link.
 These way we can request access to review it and provide you feedback.